 Trivially, if the first horizon is increased, the second horizon and the related constraints become less relevant.
 We evaluated this dependency in Fig.~\ref{fig:step}, where we increased the first high-fidelity horizon and evaluated the rise time and computation time for RTIs and the fully converged solution.
-If the first horizon is increased over $\unit[20]{\mathrm{ms}}$, the constraint formulation on the second horizon becomes irrelevant for the particular maneuver.
+If the first horizon is increased beyond 20 shooting nodes ($\unit[0.8]{s}$), the constraint formulation on the second horizon becomes irrelevant for the particular maneuver.
 Both the converged and the RTI evaluations show an increasing difference in the constraint formulation for shorter horizons of the first phase.
-Using {box constraints on body rates with~$\hat{\mathbb{S}}^\mathrm{lf}_{\omega}$} and thrust~$\widehat{\mathbb{S}}^\mathrm{lf}_{\omega}$ shows particular in RTI the lowest computation time.
+Using {box constraints on body rates with~$\widehat{\mathbb{S}}^\mathrm{lf}_{\omega}$} and thrust~$\hat{\mathbb{S}}^\mathrm{lf}_{f}$ shows the lowest computation time, particularly for RTI.
 The constraint formulation for the thrust shows no difference in the evaluation.